SebastianoF/game_of_life/README.md

 ### Mac OS X with [homebrew](http://brew.sh)

-To install with homebrew the package boost python:
+To install with homebrew the package boost python and openMP for clang:

-+ `brew install cmake boost-python`
+    `brew install cmake boost-python`
+    brew install clang-omp

 The full path to the the homebrew python lib must be manually provided: